michaelreinhard/DisasterResponse/README.md

 This project seeks to classify tweets surrounding natural disasters into one of 36 categories.
 It also includes a web app that allows the user to classify new tweets into the existing categories.

+This model uses the RandomForrestClassifier() embedded in the MultiClassOutput() function, both from sklearn.
+This suite allows for

 ## Directions

 Though there three files needed to run the app, the data preparation file, the model building file and the app running file itself.